Division of Natural Sciences

 If contacting researchers directly:

-- familiarize yourself with the research so that you can talk about current research problems, testable hypotheses and/or trendy research techniques.
+- familiarize yourself with these projects for the purpose of intelligently discussing current research problems, testable hypotheses, and/or cutting-edge research techniques;

-- spend time ensuring communications, emails etc are error free because they reflect on you for better or worse!
+- send only error-free communications; they reflect on you for better or worse.

 - Peterson’s Guide